saroltah/def-leppard-quiz/README.md

 ### Questions:

-- For the default question, all the answers are true, and the game is not started - the default question is not part of the game, which is why the answers don’t turn to color.
+- There is a default question - "Are you ready to start the quiz?"
 When the user clicks _Start_, that is when the game starts.
 - I didn’t number the questions, I think not knowing how many questions left makes the user more alert to answer correctly.
 I also don’t think the user quits in the middle because it is not that long.

 ### Answer/next buttons: